 It is easy to carry and handle.
 The quality of the pictures is excellent for such a compact camera.
 If you think you don’t need to spend thousands of cash for a professional one plus a full-frame lens, this is my recommendation.
 You can buy it for about £450 with a kit lens or less – body only.

-If you are low on budget, I recommend doing as I did – buy the body only and one lens you can generally use (from macro to zoom, wide for architecture and portraits, and landscapes)
+If you are low on budget, I recommend doing as I did – buy the body only and one lens you can generally use (from macro to zoom, wide for architecture, good for portraits, and wide enough for landscapes)

 For example only – this one I used myself – Sony Alpha SEL18200 18-200 mm f/3.5-6.3 Aspherical OSS IS:

 This is somewhat tricky … If you want to take portrait shots, the best lens will be some dedicated portraits.
 If you want macro – the same, some macro lenses will perform better than this one.

 The advantages of using only one lens for everything are:

 - sensor and lens protection – you will rarely need to disconnect your lens

 - cost of equipment – if you want a specific glass for each task, you will need at least four of them (macro, portrait, zoom, and wide)